 During 1980 the locomotive was fitted with an air pump and air breaking equipment so that it could haul passenger trains.

-The locomotive is currently on static display at Wansford on the NVR so it is based just three miles away from the quarry where it was previously employed.
+Following withdrawal from service in 1987 the locomotive was on static display at Wansford on the NVR just three miles away from the quarry where it was previously employed.